Marquis de Vallado

-Marquis de Vallado is a Spanish title bestowed upon Humphrey Walrond on 5 August 1653, by King Philip IV of Spain.
+Marquis de Vallado is a Spanish title that was bestowed on Englishman Humphrey Walrond on 5 August 1653, by King Philip IV of Spain.

-Walrond, from Sea, Somerset, was a distinguished Royalist commander, and subsequent Deputy Governor of Barbados.
-He defeated the Roundheads in the island in 1650, maintained a Royalist regime there throughout the Commonwealth and Protectorate, was appointed Deputy Governor in 1660, but continued to act as Governor until 1662.

-Along with the Marquisate he was also created the Conde de Parama y Valderonda ("Count of Parama and Valderonda") and a Grandee of the 1st Class.
-It was general practice for the eldest son of the incumbent of the title to bear the lesser and courtesy title of Conde de Parama.
+Walrond, who was born in Sea, Somerset, was Deputy Governor of Barbados until 1662, where, throughout the English interregnum, he had defeated the Parliamentarians, in 1650, and maintained a royalist regime.
+Along with the Marquisate he was created the Conde de Parama y Valderonda and a Grandee of the 1st Class, with his eldest son to bear the courtesy title of Conde de Parama.

-The Walrond family was closely associated with the Lyons family, who monopolised the Government of Antigua during the 18th century.
-The 5th Marquis de Vallado married Sarah Lyons (1731-1764), and the daughter of the 5th Marquis and Sarah Lyons, Catherine Walrond, married Captain John Lyons, by whom she had had 15 children, including Edmund Lyons, 1st Baron Lyons.
-Therefore, Richard Lyons, 1st Viscount Lyons, the diplomat who solved the Trent Affair; Sir Algernon McLennan Lyons, Admiral of the Fleet; and Richard Lyons Pearson, Assistant Commissioner of the Metropolitan Police, were all descendants of the 5th Marquis de Vallado, by Catherine Walrond, who was herself the daughter of Sarah Lyons (1731-1764).
+The Walrond family was associated with the Lyons family, who dominated the Government of Antigua during the 18th century.
+The 5th Marquis de Vallado married Sarah Lyons (1731 - 1764): and their daughter Catherine Walrond married Captain John Lyons, by whom she had had 15 children, including Vice-Admiral John Lyons and Edmund Lyons, 1st Baron Lyons.
+Therefore, Richard Lyons, 1st Viscount Lyons, the diplomat who solved the Trent Affair, and Sir Algernon McLennan Lyons, Admiral of the Fleet, were great-grandchildren descendants of the 5th Marquis de Vallado.

 The following is a list of those members of the Walrond family who inherited these Spanish honours: